-6 costly mistakes when designing decking over membrane
+6 Costly mistakes when designing decking over membrane

 All day every day we see improvised design solutions for decking over membrane.
 Be it from architects, designers, draftsmen and builders.
 Make sure your membrane deck design solution will stand the test of time and keep your clients happy for years to come.